main dishes sardinian

 Sardinian Context

-At a full Sardinian porceddu feast, the more traditional benchmark is the spit.
-The oven does not replace that identity, but it gives you a manageable home version that still respects the dish.
-What should not change is the logic: young pig, minimal seasoning, careful drying of the skin, and myrtle as the final aromatic note.
+At a full Sardinian porceddu feast, the spit is still the traditional benchmark.
+The oven does not replace that.
+It gives me a home version that keeps the same logic: young pig, minimal seasoning, careful drying of the skin, and myrtle as the final aromatic note.

 If you are serving this as part of a Sardinian menu, keep the rest of the table simple.
 Pane carasau, a bitter salad, or a plain vegetable side will do more for the meal than adding heavy sauces.

-When the roast comes off the heat, the Tesori Sardi version serves it on cork lined with fresh myrtle.
-That final detail is not decoration.
-It reinforces that porceddu belongs to a specific Sardinian feast table, not just the broader category of roast pork.
+When the roast comes off the heat, I like to set it over fresh myrtle before serving.
+That final step is not decoration.
+It keeps the dish tied to a Sardinian feast table rather than the broader category of roast pork.